yuvasrisathishkumar7-hue/BIG_DATA_ANALYSTICS/README.md

 </pre>

 <p>
-The main purpose of hash partitioning is to ensure that <strong>all occurrences of the same key are sent to the same reducer</strong>.
+The current project execution uses <strong>2 reducer processes</strong>.
 </p>

 <p>
+The main purpose of hash partitioning is to ensure that <strong>all occurrences of the same key are sent to the same reducer</strong>.
 This is essential for correct aggregation.
 </p>

 <h3>4.
 INTERMEDIATE DATA STORAGE</h3>